 An example: Two shoppers at an electronics store are looking for two items that are polar opposites in terms of price point.

 - The first shopper is looking for a new 50-inch television priced at $1,000

 - The second shopper is interested in a pack of batteries priced at $2.50

 While the second shopper’s transaction can be done rather quickly, the first shopper will likely need more convincing before they are ready to purchase.
 Offering different payment options can actually ease the barrier to purchase for both of these customers.

-For example, for high-ticket televisions, “buy now, pay later” financing options can be prominently displayed with additional content to help consumers spread out the payments on a big purchase.
+For example, for high-ticket televisions, payment financing options can be prominently displayed with additional content to help consumers spread out the payments on a big purchase.
 Likewise, for the batteries, highlighting a simple “add to cart with one click” option and content about how fast checkout is can help shoppers make a quick impulse addition.